Tortuguero, Costa Rica is one of the leading ecotourism destinations in the country.

 Tortuguero Tour Packages

-Another option is to book a Tortuguero package with a tour company.
 The tour company will take care of everything from hotels, transportation and food and also includes some activities.
-Many people choose this option so they don’t need to deal with planning.

 If you are interested, we have a small Tortuguero packages discount with Pachira from San Jose.
-If you don’t want to deal with planning, the tour package is by far the easiest way to visit Tortuguero.

 Tortuguero Village

-Tortuguero village has a year round population of around 2000 people.
-Tourism is the backbone of the small town with locals working at hotels and restaurants, renting small cabins or as naturalist guides.
-Before tourism, fishing was the main industry due to the rich ocean and river waters.
+Nowadays, tourism is the backbone of the small town with locals working at hotels and restaurants, renting small cabins or as naturalist guides.

-The village is very small.
 The main strip is around 400 meters (.2 miles) long and runs from the main boat dock launch to the entrance to the national park.
-There are some restaurants, souvenir shops, hostels, a park, a church and small hotels.

 Tortuguero Beach

-Tortuguero village is surrounded by the river on one side and beach on the other.
 Although Playa Tortuguero is not a very photogenic beach, it is what put Tortuguero on the map as one of the leading eco-destinations in Costa Rica.

 This is because Tortuguero, or the “place of the turtles” became famous in the 1950’s when an American sea turtle researcher discovered that it was the single most important nesting site for green turtles in the Western Hemisphere.
-Since then, eco-tourists from all over the world travel to Tortuguero to see turtles in Costa Rica and visit Tortuguero National Park.

 About Tortuguero National Park

-Tortuguero National Park is the 3rd most visited national park in Costa Rica.
 It has a huge amount of biodiversity thanks to the various habitats ranging from mangroves, swamps, rain forest and lagoons.
-The park encompasses 77,032 acres (31173 hectares) and forms another corridor with a protected area in Nicaragua.

 Visitors can hike or take a boat ride in Tortuguero National Park.
 There are 3 trails in the national park ranging from 700 to 3500 meters (.4 mile to 2 miles).
-It is highly recommended to rent rain boots if you are hiking in the park and to go with a guide.

 Hours and Fee

 The Tortuguero National Park entrance fee is $15 USD for foreigners + tax and is open 6 AM to 6 PM everyday.
-You can purchase tickets online here.
-Required for Sector Cuatro Esquinas and Jalova
+Purchase tickets online here.

 Tortuguero Hotels and Resorts

 Although there are not that many hotels, there are ones for every budget.
-Backpackers and budget travelers will want to stay in the village for the hostels and cheap hotels.
-Some places are Tortuguero Hostel Backpackers, Casa Marbella, Cabinas Beyetty and Cabinas Tortuguero.
+Backpackers and budget travelers will want to stay in the village for the hostels, cabins, standard rooms and cheap hotels.

-If you’re looking for something nicer outside the village, there are a few resort-like hotels in Tortuguero.
-We highly recommend these if you’re not on a strict budget because you get a more natural experience and the rooms and services are nicer.
+We highly recommend these if you’re not on a strict budget because they have more nature and the rooms and services are nicer.

 We stayed at Evergreen Lodge near the entrance of the national park which was very nice with a huge swimming pool, a couple restaurants and free Wi-Fi.
-As the lodge borders the natinal park, there were so much wildlife!
+As the lodge borders the national park, there were so much wildlife!

 Pachira Lodge and Aninga Lodge are two others with a similar set up (we have small discounts for Pachira/Aninga/Evergreen tour packages.)
-Mawamba Lodge is another upscale lodge with their own entrance to the beach.

 Tortuguero Tours and Things to Do